 While constructing the Binary search tree do not add any duplicate.
 Display the tree using all the traversal methods.

 Criteria Marks

-Writing any two programs from the given three $5 \times 2 = 10$
+Writing any two programs from the given 7.5 x 2 = 15

-questions.
-(The questions will be one from part - A

-and two from part B).
+three questions

-Executing the written two programs. $7.5 \times 2 = 15$
+Executing the written two programs.
+7.5 x 2 = 15

 Viva Voce 5

-Total Marks 30
+Total 35

-13STS2201 STATISTICS II: PROBABILITY DISTRIBUTIONS
+STS152201 STATISTICS II: PROBABILITY DISTRIBUTIONS